protontypes/open-sustainable-technology/README.md

 - [iNaturalist](https://github.com/inaturalist/inaturalist) - Helps you identify the plants and animals around you.
 - [pyinaturalist](https://github.com/pyinat/pyinaturalist) - Python client for iNaturalist, a community science platform that helps people get involved in the natural world by observing and identifying the living things around them.
 - [TaxonWorks](https://github.com/SpeciesFileGroup/taxonworks) - An integrated web-based workbench for taxonomists and biodiversity scientists.
+- [bioRad](https://github.com/adokter/bioRad) - R package for analysis and visualisation of biological signals in weather radar data.

 ### Cryosphere